 Further, the differences are apparent when we look at the application structure in Sinatra and Rails.
 In Rails, the application is strictly structured, the layout of files is pre-defined, and the MVC architecture is used by default.

 On the contrary, almost nothing is pre-defined in Sinatra, and each application can be structured in a way we deem best for the project.
 Therefore, we can conclude that Sinatra is the better choice when we don't want to commit to a strictly defined layout of files and folders but want to adapt it to our application – while Rails is more appropriate if it's important that the application has the MVC architecture.

-After looking at the main similarities and differences, we can conclude that it's somewhat natural to use Sinatra when we want to implement simpler, smaller apps, while larger and more complex applications are reserved for Rails.
+After looking at the main similarities and differences, we conclude that it's best to use Sinatra to implement simpler, smaller apps, while larger and more complex applications are reserved for Rails.
 But, of course, we shouldn't be fooled by such simplification – because every Ruby developer is familiar with Ruby gems.

-Getting the work done faster vs understanding the background – the guide for beginner developers
+Getting the work done faster vs. understanding the background – the guide for beginner developers

-This leads us to a new realization – that even in Sinatra, we can implement more complicated applications, but, obviously – it's easier to do that in Rails since it already has extra functionalities implemented and requires no additional work to add them.
+This leads us to a new realization – that even in Sinatra, we can implement more complex applications, but, obviously – it's easier to do that in Rails since it already has extra functionalities implemented and requires no additional work to add them.